- Data Sheet

-The most popular shape however, is cylinder and triangle shape.
+The most popular shapes, however, are cylinder and triangle shapes.

-7. Which finishing machine is a Isotropic finishing media good for?
+7. Which finishing machine is an isotropic finishing media good for?

 These special vibratory finishing systems come in varying sizes, from 15L to 1000L working capacity.

-This allows workpieces and parts that are less than 6 millimetres in diameter to more than 2 metres in diameter, and quantities from one to hundreds at a time, can be mass finished.
+This allows workpieces and parts that are less than 6 millimeters in diameter to more than 2 meters in diameter, and quantities from one to hundreds at a time can be mass finished.

-8. Are there benefits for using Isotropic finishing media over other media types?
+8. Are there benefits in using isotropic finishing media over other media types?

 Fundamentally, wherever metals come into contact with each other, contact stresses and friction occur.

 And because surface finishes often dictate the performance, integrity, durability, and service life of any workpiece, surface smoothness directly impacts the ability of the workpiece to resist friction and wear.

 These two, wear and tear, are perhaps the two main factors that determine a workpiece’s overall life cycle.

 Another great benefit of isotropic finishing media over other media types is with respect to its ability to reduce contact stresses.
 That is, the stresses that surfaces are subjected to when they frequently come in contact.